Arthur Rubinstein: Death and legacy

 Rubinstein died in his sleep at his home in Geneva, Switzerland, on 20 December 1982, at the age of 95.
-His remains were cremated.
+His remains were cremated two days later.
 On the first anniversary of his death, an urn holding his ashes was buried in Jerusalem—as specified in his will—in a dedicated plot now dubbed "Rubinstein Forest" overlooking the Jerusalem Forest.
 This was arranged by then-mayor Teddy Kollek with Israel's Chief Rabbis, who had objected to Rubinstein's wish of having his ashes strewn over the Jerusalem Forest, given that Jewish law prohibits cremation and the forest is a public park, and as such falls under the religious law governing cemeteries.

 In October 2007, his family donated to the Juilliard School an extensive collection of original manuscripts, manuscript copies and published editions that had been seized by the Germans during World War II from his Paris residence.
 Seventy-one items were returned to his four children, marking the first time that Jewish property kept in the Berlin State Library was returned to the legal heirs.

 In 1974, Jan Jacob Bistritzky established the Arthur Rubinstein International Piano Master Competition, held every three years in Israel, intended to promote the careers of young and outstanding pianists.
 The Arthur Rubinstein Award and other prizes are presented to the winners.
 The Rubinstein Competition also commissions works by Israeli composers.

 There is an Arthur Rubinstein Street in Tel Aviv and in Białogard (Polish: ulica Artura Rubinsteina) and an Arthur Rubinstein Passage in Łódź (Polish: aleja Artura Rubinsteina).

 Recordings

-In 1910, Rubinstein recorded Franz Liszt's Hungarian Rhapsody No. 10 for the Polish Favorit label.
+In 1910, Rubinstein recorded Franz Liszt's Hungarian Rhapsody No. 10 for the Polish Favorite label.
 The pianist was displeased with the acoustic recording process, saying it made the piano sound "like a banjo" and he did not record again until the advent of electrical recording.
 However, Rubinstein made numerous player piano music rolls for the Aeolian Duo-Art system and the American Piano Company (AMPICO) in the 1920s.

-Beginning in 1928, Rubinstein began to record extensively for the Gramophone Company (later known as EMI Records), better known as His Master's Voice in England and for RCA Victor in the United States, making a large number of solo, concerto and chamber music recordings until his retirement in 1976.
+Beginning in 1928, Rubinstein began to record extensively for the His Master's Voice and for RCA Victor in the United States, making a large number of solo, concerto and chamber music recordings until his retirement in 1976.
 As recording technology improved, from 78-rpm discs to LPs and stereophonic recordings, Rubinstein re-recorded much of his repertoire.
 All of his RCA Victor recordings have been reissued on compact disc and amount to about 107 hours of music.

 Rubinstein preferred to make studio recordings and during his lifetime approved for release only around three hours of live recordings.
 However, since his death, several labels have issued many of his live recordings sourced from various radio broadcasts.

+A recording of Rubinstein's version of Chopin's Minute Waltz has served as the theme music for the BBC Radio 4 show Just a Minute since the programme's inception.